Last Updated on July 12, 2023

 This month I put Bosch’s relatively new Swiss-made jig saws through their paces.
-The Bosch JS572E Handle Grip and Bosch JS572EB Barrel Grip were shown off to us at the Bosch media event, and we had wanted to get them in for a closer look ever since.
+The Bosch JS572EK Handle Grip and Bosch JS572EBK Barrel Grip jigsaws were shown off to us at their annual media event.
+We wanted to get them in for a closer look ever since.
 Either saw is available as a standalone tool, or in an L-Boxx storage case at a street price of just under $250 and $300 respectively.

 The Whole Kit and Kaboodle

-Both tools can be purchased as kits and will then come packaged in Bosch’s new L-Boxx, which look strikingly similar to Festool’s Systainer Box System, though it’s manufactured by a different company.
-Made from high grade plastic, the L-Box is rugged and leaves a much smaller footprint than the average blow-molded plastic cases we have seen from power tool companies.
+Both tools can be purchased as kits and will then come packaged in a Bosch L-Boxx, which looks strikingly similar to a Festool Systainer Box System, though it’s manufactured by a different company.
+Made from high-grade plastic, the L-Box is rugged and leaves a much smaller footprint than the average blow-molded plastic cases we have seen from power tool companies.
 The cases latch very nicely and snap together after you remove the four plastic shipping clips from the bottom.
 Storage for all of the accoutrements (including 10” blades) was well thought out.
 Great job Bosch—let’s see more L-Boxxed Tools!

-Tool-less blade change in both tools was nothing short of superb.
+Tool-less blade change in both the Bosch JS572EK and JS572EBK was nothing short of superb.
 Simply pull out the lever and press the blade down.
 The last 1/16” is spring loaded so requires some downward pressure before releasing the lever.
 The spring spits the hot blade out of the tool when you raise the lever so that you do not burn your fingers.
 Two LED lights also lend nice visibility to layout lines during cutting.

 Squaring the base is simplicity itself and requires only a screwdriver.
 Insert a blade with the splinter guard in place.
 Now insert a second blade in a cutout in the guard and you can instantly adjust the base to be dead square.
 Adjustment is via a screw in the center of the base just behind the blade.

-There is superb lighting around the blade thanks to two LED lights.
+There is superb lighting around the JS572EBK blade thanks to two LED lights.
 Many wonder why there is a switch to turn the lights on and off.
 The reason is that most Europeans use the tool upside down because they can see the blade and follow layout lines better, and there is no tear out of the wood grain on the face.
-Although I am demonstrating with the Top Grip the Barrel Grip is much better for this scheme and is partially responsible for its popularity in Europe.
+Although I am demonstrating with the Bosch JS572EK Top Grip, the JS572EBK Barrel Grip is much better for this scheme and is partially responsible for its popularity in Europe.

-Both tools came with superb dust pick up connections.
+Both Bosch Jigsaws came with superb dust pick-up connections.
 An articulated plate snaps in from the rear of the tool.
-A tool-triggered vacuum can either be attached directly or with the supplied adaptor depending on hose diameter.
+A tool-triggered vacuum can either be attached directly or with the supplied adaptor depending on the hose diameter.
 The user manual claims that the dust shroud must be in place for best results.
 I did not find that the shroud made much of a difference.
 With or without, a good amount of shavings end up on the floor, but all fine dust is sucked up.
-How much shavings end up on floor is largely dependent on the blade being used.
+How much shavings end up on the floor is largely dependent on the blade being used.

 Excluding “none”, there are three orbital (pendulum) action settings, which are selectable through a switch on the left side of either tool.
 I mostly used position II or III.
-You turn orbit action off for cutting metal, but even on more delicate cutting I found orbital action to a helpful with the proper blade.
+You turn orbital action off for cutting metal, but even on more delicate cutting, I found the orbital action helpful with the proper blade.
 There are double rollers on the blade guide which stoutly support the blade as it cuts.

 It’s What’s on the Inside that Matters

-Both tools are double insulated, draw 7.3 amps and have a soft start motor.
+Both the Bosch JS572EK and JS572EBK jigsaws are double insulated, draw 7.3 amps and have a soft start motor.
 Bosch uses something it calls Constant Response Circuitry that keeps speed constant with changing power needs, so if you start to run into a more difficult part of the cut, the motor responds with additional power to get you through.
 There is a dial that regulates speed from 800 to 2800 strokes per minute in 6 increments.
 With the top handle model, speed is further regulated with a variable speed trigger.
-I really appreciated the better-than 13-foot long SJ-style power cord because I can use this tool anywhere in my shop without an extension cord.
+I really appreciated the better-than-13-foot-long SJ-style power cord because I can use this tool anywhere in my shop without an extension cord.
 The instruction manual was also very clear and easy to read, and I rate it an 8 out of 10.